 PLAYING WITH SANDI

 In the mid-80s, I collaborated with Sandi Hemmert, on songs like this one — “Prisoner in Disguise,” a J.D.
 Souther song featured on Linda Ronstadt album of the same name.
-Again, the recording equipment was not real high quality, but I’ve always liked the song.
+Again, the recording equipment was pretty primitive, but I’ve always liked the song.
 (Sandi is featured in the picture in the black and white striped shirt.)

 My brother Joe joined us and sang lead on this song – “Botswanna” by John Stewart.
 The recording starts partway into the first verse.
 I feel fortunate to have this much of it, because a few years ago when I was tossing out old cassette tapes, I inadvertently threw it away.
 A day or two later, just before the truck came to empty the dumpster, I somehow decided to take another quick look at the list of songs on each tape, and found this one.